commandertaggart/jsosc/README.md

 * `connections` - an array of objects, one for each connection type.
 These objects contain:
     * `type` - the connection type.
 Currently only supports `'websocket'`.
     * `server` - for `'websocket'` type connections, a NodeJS http server object through which the client may reach this OSCServer.
     * `path` - for `'websocket'` type connections, the URI resource path at which this server is reached.
 Multiple OSC servers may exist on one web server.
 If they use the same `path`, then they will share the same WebSocket connection.
 Different `path` values will result in multiple socket connections.
+This property may also be an object of class `RegExp`, to be tested against the path portion of the connection URL.
+See the `connection` event below.
 * `waitForConnectMessage` - a boolean value, by default `false`.
 If true, this server will not be notified of client connections until a `'/@connect'` message is received that matches the `namespace` property.
 See the `sendConnectMessage` property of the OSCClient config object.
 * `namespace` - An OSC address path prefix that this server cares about.
 If specified, no message will be received by this server unless the message `address` property begins with the `namespace` value.
 This allows multiple OSCServer objects to use the same connection, but handle different sets of messages based on address namespace.
 This value defaults to '/', which matches all well-formed messages.